Hachem-H/OS-TK/README.md

 }
 ```

+## Features
+- `EXT4`/`FAT32` file systems.
+- Somewhat of a fully implemented C/C++ standard library.
+- `libc` bindings to rust allowing to write the custom OS in rust using the C standard library.

 ## Possible future features
+- Possible go bindings
 - Interpreted language runtimes, to allow simpler languages (like `Lua` and `Python`) to be used to develop custom OS-TK kernels.
 The implementation would probably involve a bootstrap, loading all the sources into the filesystem, then executing a kernel which then runs the language runtime/interpreter.
 - Hardware features and drivers:
     - Possible networking